apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     1 row selected (0.22 seconds)

 ## SUBSTR
+Returns

-Returns the substring of a string starting the specified location and optionally having the specified length.
+- the substring of the input string starting the specified location and optionally having the specified length or
+- the first substring of the input string matching the specified regular expression.

 ### SUBSTR Syntax

+    SUBSTR(string, start)
     SUBSTR(string, start, length)
+    SUBSTR(string, regexp)

 ### SUBSTR Usage Notes
 1. If *start* specifies a location outside of *string* or if *length* < 1 then the empty string `''` is returned.
 2. If *length* is unspecified or if it specifies a substring that extends beyond the end of *string* then the returned substring extends to the end of the string.
+4. If _regexp_ does not match a substring of _string_ then NULL is returned.
 3. You can use the alias SUBSTRING for this function.